JonmarCorpuz/Writeups/TryHackMe CTF Writeups/ToolsRus (Easy).md

 Hydra (http://www.thc.org/thc-hydra) finished at 2023-07-01 23:43:53
 ```

+#
+> Accessing the Protected Hidden Directory
 9. `firefox "http://{TARGET IP}/protected` to relaunch Firefox and redirect it back to the target's **/protected** page and log in using the set of credentials that we now have, but when logged in, we receive a message saying that the page has moved to a different port

 ![](https://github.com/KnowCybersecurity/TryHackMe-Writeups/blob/main/TryHackMe%20CTF%20Writeups/Assets/THM%20-%20ToolsRus/Log%20Into%20Protected.png)

 ![](https://github.com/KnowCybersecurity/TryHackMe-Writeups/blob/main/TryHackMe%20CTF%20Writeups/Assets/THM%20-%20ToolsRus/Page%20Moved%20to%20Different%20Port.png)

+#
+> Scanning for Hidden Web Directories Using Dirb on Port 1234
 10. `dirb http://{TARGET IP}:1234 -r > {FILENAME3}` to non-recursively scan the target's other web server that's running on a higher port for directories using Dirb's default wordlist and then redirecting the results into a text file
 11. `cat {FILENAME3}` to output the scan results from the previous command onto our terminal
 ```bash